harsh4799/harsh4799/README.md

 ### Hi there, My name is Harshit Pandey 👋
 I'm a graduate student at Northeastern University studying Computer Science.
 Previously, I was working at Cognizant as a Programmer Analyst in the Cybersecurity Detection & Monitoring team.
-I have formerly interned at Merkle Sokrati, as a full stack developer.
+I formerly interned at Merkle Sokrati, as a full-stack developer.
 I am passionate about engineering new deep learning architectures and developing novel machine learning models with a keen interest in Natural Language Processing.

 - 🌱 I’m currently a part of the [SATH Lab](https://www.thesathlab.com/) working on Juvinile Abuse Research.
 - 🔭 I’m currently looking for **Summer 2023 Internship Opportunities** in Machine Learning/Software Development.